-A wonderful day trip to take from Munich is the two-hour train journey down towards the Liechtenstein/Austrian border to visit Neuschwanstein Castle.
-I had been interested in seeing the marvelous structure since first glancing at enticing photos on Pinterest, and with our three-day weekend in Munich, it seemed the perfect opportunity to see the castle.
+The perfect day trip to take from Munich is the two-hour train journey down towards Liechtenstein and the Austrian border to visit the Neuschwanstein Castle.
+I had been interested in seeing the marvelous structure since first glancing at enticing photos on Pinterest.

-From Munich, the trip is long, but very easy.
-Our hostel, Euro Youth Hotel is located right in the city center, near Munich’s Hauptbanhof (Hbf) central station.
-From there, a train to to the city of Füssen leaves about every hour.
-I would recommend leaving no later than 11a.m. to make it to the city and have adequate time to hike around and see the sights before the last entry at 5pm.
-We bought the Bayern ticket, which was 14 euro per person for an entire day of travel, and it included the bus fare to the town of Hohenschwangau which sits at the base of the castle.
+From Munich, the trip is long but very easy.
+Our hostel, Euro Youth Hotel, is located right in the city center, near Munich’s Hauptbanhof (Hbf) central station.
+From there, a train to the city of Füssen leaves about every hour.
+I would recommend going no later than 11a.m. to make it to the town and have adequate time to hike around and see the sights before the last entry at 5pm.
+We bought the Bayern ticket, which was 14 euro per person for an entire day of travel, and it included the bus fare to the town of Hohenschwangau, which sits at the base of the castle.

-The journey to the town itself is rather beautiful, out of the windows of the train one can see the vast expanse of German countryside, and as we got closer and closer to the castle, the outline of the mountains that comprise the border of Germany.
+The journey to the town itself is rather beautiful.
+Out of the windows of the train, one can see the vast expanse of the German countryside.
+As the train steamed closer to the castle, the outline of the mountains that comprise the border of Germany appeared in the distance.

 Once we arrived at the plaza near the castle, there was sufficient time for us to grab a late lunch before our tour.
-At first I was hesitant to try the restaurant Zur-Neven-Burg right outside the castle, assuming it would have absurd tourist prices, but once we were seated and browsed the menu, I was very pleasantly surprised at the reasonable prices for everything on the menu.
+At first, I was hesitant to try the restaurant Zur-Neven-Burg right outside the castle.
+I always assume places RIGHT NEXT to tourist spots will have ridiculous prices.
+Once we were seated and browsed the menu, I was very pleasantly surprised at the reasonable prices for everything on the menu.

-After lunch, despite being full to the brim from rich spaetzl and minced pork with mushrooms and our massive beers, we topped it all off with some QuarkBalls (I laughed too) which were just balls of fried dough topped with powdered sugar, from a vendor right outside the restaurant.
+After lunch, despite being full to the brim from creamy spaetzle and minced pork with mushrooms and our massive beers, we topped it all off with some QuarkBalls.

 Then it was off to snap some photos, take our tour and make our way back down to catch the train back home.
 Equally as stunning as the castle was the view of the surrounding terrain and the valley below, making the whole experience, from train to hike to tour, a beautiful one.